ace-diff/ace-diff/README.md

 - some **JS** to instantiate your `AceDiff` instance and set whatever settings you want,
 - some **CSS** to properly style the editors and gutter.

-Here's some token code so you can get a sense of how onerous these requirements are.
-But again, I'd suggest checking out the [demos](http://benkeen.github.io/ace-diff/) for some hands-on code.
+Here's some token code so you can get a sense what's involved with these.
+But again, I'd really suggest checking out the [demos](http://benkeen.github.io/ace-diff/) for something more hands-on.

 #### HTML